DaveCTurner/davecturner.github.io/_posts/2025-12-21-tcp-backpressure.md

 of the `TCP_USER_TIMEOUT` option in Linux is subtle but vitally important when considering TCP backpressure.
-The RFC 5482 timeout only considers _unacknowledged_ data, but a TCP connection in a zero-window state has no unacknowledged data and thus this timeout will not take effect.
+The RFC 5482 timeout only considers _unacknowledged_ data, but a TCP connection in a zero-window state has no unacknowledged data and thus this timeout should have no effect.
 In contrast, the `TCP_USER_TIMEOUT` socket option also considers _untransmitted_ data and thus imposes a time limit on any backpressure situation after which the connection is closed, violating [RFC 1122](https://datatracker.ietf.org/doc/html/rfc1122#page-92):

     A TCP MAY keep its offered receive window closed indefinitely.
 As long as the receiving TCP continues to send acknowledgments in response to the probe segments, the sending TCP MUST allow the connection to stay open.

-Unfortunately this makes this option useless, if not positively harmful, in a system that makes proper use of TCP backpressure.
+Unfortunately this makes this feature useless, indeed harmful, in a system that relies on TCP backpressure.
 I can imagine ways that it might be appropriate to use in Cloudflare's particular situation, but it does not apply more generally.

 Although the `tcp_retries2` option does get a brief mention in Cloudflare's post, the author fails to explore the consequences of reducing this from its unreasonably large default of `15` down to something more sensible.
-Had they done so, I suspect they might have concluded that this is a more effective solution to the problems they were describing than the backpressure-incompatible `TCP_USER_TIMEOUT` option.
+Had they done so, they might have concluded that this is a more effective solution to the problems they were describing than the backpressure-incompatible `TCP_USER_TIMEOUT` option.